 Bakery products typically contain a combination of agricultural components (for example, flour, sugar, fruit, dairy products, eggs, nuts, and spices) and non-agricultural components (for example, leavening agents, salt, flavorings, colors, emulsifiers, preservatives,primary and secondary packaging, flour treatment agents, and flour enrichments).
 Traceability during the production of nonagricultural components is fairly straightforward, as follows:

-Record lot codes and quantities of ingredients received; and tie those ingredient lot codes to where they were used in
+- Record lot codes and quantities of ingredients received; and tie those ingredient lot codes to where they were used in production

 However, for agricultural components, traceability is more complicated than this.
 Ideally, all components would be able to be traced back to the field, orchard, flock, or herd.
 Nuts and fruits are shipped from orchards to accumulating locations, where they are comingled in a container, silo, or shipping vessel.
 Traceability typically is not maintained from the growers.
 Similar issues occur with other agricultural products.